 In 1987 the City of Auckland, host to the 1990 Commonwealth Games, was presented with a quilt made by women during the celebrations accompanying the Commonwealth Games in Edinburgh.

 Auckland has carried on the tradition by making a quilt to represent friendship and will present it to the next host city, Victoria, Canada of the 1994 Commonwealth Games.

-Over a three year period the Quilt project has been co-ordinated by Joan Caulfield.
-The Quilt design was produced by Carole Shepherd and other artists were invited to design elements of the Quilt including Toi Te Rio Mahi and Luseanne Koloi.
+Over a three year period the quilt project has been co-ordinated by Joan Caulfield.
+The quilt design was produced by Carole Shepheard and other artists were invited to design elements of the quilt including Toi Te Rito Mahi and Luseanne Koloi.

 Also on display in the exhibition is the Edinburgh Quilt gifted to Auckland City and the origin of the tradition.

 Highlighting the techniques used in the making of the quilt will be a display of traditional and contemporary forms of tapa cloth, Māori weaving, tivaevae, and patchwork and embroidery by the women directly involved in making the quilt.

 → Quilt design reflects cultures, The Settler, 01-02-1990

 → Quilt gifts keep tradition, Auckland Star, 1990